EtainClub/blurt/doc/exchange_manual.md

 Assume that docker is install on your system.
 If not follow the guide on docker doc to install.

 #### 2. Download
-This step to download:
+In this step, you will download:

 - `snapshot.json` (genesis file)
 - `blurtd` (pre-built binary)
 - `config.ini` (sample config)

-You could change the `BLURT_DIR` to the location to store the data
+You can change the `BLURT_DIR` to anywhere you'd like to store your Blurt blockchain data.
+The RAMDisk is just a suggestion-- you can choose any path in your filesystem.

 ```
 export BLURT_DIR=/Volumes/RAMDisk/blurtd